11 Ecommerce Customer Service Best Practices You Should Follow

 If you are not active on social media and not responding to customers from their preferred channels, you will miss big chunks of your customers.
 Over 31% of customers reach companies through Twitter, 45% using live chat, and 33% using Facebook!

 Companies use social media to connect with customers on a personal level and build trust for long-term relationships.
+Business often uses best social media ads to catch the attention of their customers, target their audience and build brand awareness.
 People crave meaningful personal connections from business, and multi-channel support is the fastest way to gain it.
 Train your agents to offer seamless multichannel support and integrate your customer support team and social media team for better support.

 Rather than funneling customers’ questions through support tickets, use the omnichannel experience to gain the trust of your customers.
 Attended customers’ complaints with a Twitter reply or Facebook messages, giving them what they wanted without wasting their time.
 Customers will reward you with satisfying reviews by boosting organic reach and increasing brand loyalty through social media.